Vancouver-KDD/book-study/07-designing-data-Intensive-applications/10-batch-processing/image/10-batch-processing.md

 In summary, the outputs of batch processing workflows, particularly those using MapReduce, are typically structured and immutable datasets, search indexes, machine learning models, or key-value stores.
 These outputs are designed for reliability, ease of maintenance, and reusability, following principles similar to those of Unix systems, albeit adapted for the large-scale, distributed nature of modern data processing frameworks like Hadoop.

 ------------------------------------------------

-This text explores the differences between Hadoop and distributed databases, particularly in the context of data processing, storage, and system design.

 ### Key Differences Between Hadoop and Distributed Databases: